Underwater Camera Housing Guide - What's The Best Waterproof Camera System for Camera Gear?

 In other words, using that 50mm you love in the studio is not likely to deliver the same results underwater.
 This does not mean you should only use wide-angle lenses.
 But keep in mind that shooting in a new medium requires you to rethink “traditional” rules of engagement and execution.
 Consider wide-angle lenses (35mm, 24mm, or shorter focal lengths).

-WHAT MAKES A GOOD WATERPROOF CASE OR HOUSING?
+WHAT MAKES A GOOD WATERPROOF CASE?

 - On one end of the spectrum, bags are inexpensive and fit most cameras.